gothwalritu/Pewlett-Hackard-Analysis/README.md

 A.	Develop an entity-relationship  diagram (ERD) and Schema

-B.	Identify the employee who will be retiring.
+B.	Identify the employee who will be retiring and will need the retirement package

 C.	The sum of employees grouped by title who will be retiring.